Curriculum Practical Training (CPT)

 How to Receive a "CR" Grade for the EE795 Internship

-One week prior to the grades being due (usually the end of the semester) by the faculty, the student must submit the following items to the ECE Department (E-426) in order to receive a “CR” grade for EE795.
+One week prior to the grades being due by the faculty (usually the end of the semester), the student must submit a typed report regarding the internship and a letter from the supervisor of internship on company letterhead to the ECE Department ([email protected]) in order to receive a “CR” grade for EE795.
 The Graduate Advisor will issue a "CR" dependent upon the student's report and letter from the supervisor.

 1. The student needs to type up a report (1-2 pages) stating how the internship has helped in their degree.

 2. The student needs to get a letter from their supervisor, on company letterhead, stating they have met the requirements of their internship.

 NOTE: Although the internship may not be over, the ECE Department will need these documents prior to grades being submitted by the faculty.

 There is no specific application period for the CPT.
 Students who satisfy the aforementioned requirements must allow enough time after obtaining the job offer for administrative processes as follows:

 1. Give the offer letter and the completed CPT form to the ECE Department office.
 The Graduate Advisor will review the letters and make a decision on whether the student satisfies the requirements or not.
 If the student is eligible for the CPT, the Graduate Advisor will sign the CPT form.

 2. Once the signed CPT form is ready, you will be notified by the ECE Department office.
 Then you can enroll in EE795 (adding after the add/drop deadline will require a petition to late add EE795 late and could take an additional 7-10 business days).